 It’s Frugal Friday!
 The time when we take a few moments to focus on tips and hints for frugal living.

-It’s Friday the 13th…a day many associate with “bad luck.”
 A little preparation can be a life-saver if bad luck hits your family.
 When you’re on a “Shoestring Budget,” it doesn’t take much in the way of unplanned expenses to throw a working budget out of whack.
-That’s why it’s important to build up an Emergency fund: a stash of cash you set aside and only touch in the case of a true budget-busting emergency.
+That’s why it’s important to build up an Emergency Fund: a stash of cash you set aside and only touch in the case of a true budget-busting emergency.

 If you have a high-deductible insurance plan or other possible reason to think you might need more set aside, you can adjust to meet your needs.
 Ramsey also recommends that once any high-interest debt is paid off, you set aside 3-6 months’ worth of income as your “fully-funded” emergency fund so you’ll be ready for anything life may throw at you.